homjxi0e/ReaCOM/README.md

-# ReaCOM/Classes of the researchers for red teams
+# ReaCOM/Classes of the researches

 <table>